-Each session, all Amberton students are provided with the opportunity to evaluate their courses and instructors.
+Each session, all Amberton students are requested to evaluate their courses.
 The evaluation process is an important one and provides students with an anonymous and confidential way to give meaningful feedback to the University.
 Summary information and comments are provided to faculty after the close of the session.
-All information provided is anonymous.
+Students' identities are not disclosed.